wilcoxeg/fsl_invar/README.md

 Directory where the test items are stored after generation (these are `csv` files that end in `tests`).

 Also stored in this directory are the outputs of the varios models on the tests.
-Models were run seperatly on openmind.
+Models were run seperatly.
 The results for the `number` tests have an extra set of results `pp`, which include a prepositional phrase distractor and were generated after the base tests.

-The directory and files are amended with `downsample` because we had initially generated many more items per test, but decided to reduce the numebr them, as the rnng was taking too long to run :)

 ### data_wrangling.rmd